-Failure of a contractor to have workers’ compensation insurance on his/her employees is a criminal offense punishable by 60 days in jail, a fine of up to $10,000, or both.
-Hiring such a contractor will put you and your home at serious financial risk.
+Failure of a contractor to have workers’ compensation insurance on his/her employees is a criminal offense.
+It is punishable by 60 days in jail, a fine of up to $10,000, or both.
+Hiring such a contractor will put you and your home at serious risk.

-How do I know if my Contractor has Workers’ Compensation Insurance?
+How do I know if my Retrofit Contractor has Workers’ Compensation Insurance?

 Easy.
-Go the Contractor’s State License Board website, put their contractor’s license number in the search box on the right.
-On the results page you will find the name of the insurance company and the expiration date.
+Go the Contractor’s State License Board website, and put their contractor’s license number in the search box on the right.
+You will find the name of the insurance company and the expiration date.
 If you do not see a company listed, or the insurance has expired, this means the contractor does not have workers’ compensation insurance and is operating illegally.

-What if my General Contractor hires a Sub-Contractor who has no Workers’ Compensation Insurance?
+What if my General Contractor hires a Retrofit Sub-Contractor who has no Workers’ Compensation Insurance?

 In this case the liability falls on the general contractor for not exercising due diligence in making sure the sub-contractor has workers’ compensation insurance.
 The general contractor’s workers’ compensation insurance will not cover injuries sustained by a sub-contractor’s employee.
 If the general contractor has workers’ compensation insurance, only his direct employees are covered and not the subcontractor’s.
 In this case the responsibility for medical bills and lost wages now fall on the sub-contractor AND the general contractor personally.
 Without insurance these contractors can easily be forced into bankruptcy.
 If you are a contractor it is very important for you to make sure all sub-contractors provide you with up-to-date workers’ compensation insurance certificates.